komalgautam/GovernAI/README.md

 - 🤖 **Ask Questions** about ethical AI developments using retrieval-augmented Gemini models.
 - 📰 **Get Weekly Digests** with collective and source-wise bullet summaries.
-- 📊 **Visualize Trends** in global mentions, sources, sentiment, and policy keywords.
+- 📊 **Visualize Trends** in global mentions, sources and policy keywords.

-All of this is built with a beautiful and responsive [Streamlit](https://streamlit.io) interface.
+All of this is built with a beautiful and responsive [Streamlit](https://governai-aplh5iwpiip29sxyia6c7g.streamlit.app/) interface.

 ---